 Wright State University cannot offer tax advice; therefore, we encourage students to consult with a tax advisor to determine eligibility for any educational tax benefit.
 Additional information regarding Education Tax Benefits can be found at IRS.gov by searching for education tax benefits.

-Emergency financial aid received as part of the CARES Act are qualified disaster relief payments under section 139 of the Internal Revenue Code and is not included in your Payments Received (Box 1) or as Scholarships or Grants (Box 5).
-Additional information can be found at: https://www.irs.gov/newsroom/faqs-higher-education-emergency-relief-fund-and-emergency-financial-aid-grants-under-the-cares-act
+Emergency financial aid received as part of the CARES Act, Coronavirus Response and Relief Supplemental Appropriations Act or the American Rescue Plan are qualified disaster relief payments under section 139 of the Internal Revenue Code and is not included in your Payments Received (Box 1) unless you authorized such emergency financial aid to be applied against your account balance (net of any associated refund).
+Emergency financial aid is not included as Scholarships or Grants (Box 5) regardless if the emergency financial aid was directly distributed to you or applied against your account.
+Additional information can be found at: https://www.irs.gov/newsroom/higher-education-emergency-grants-frequently-asked-questions

 Please reference the 1098-T Guide for a detailed description of the 1098-T.